Insight

 Laboratory Breeding: Select high-quality spirulina platensis

-Large-scale farming Spirulina platensis
+Large-scale farming: Spirulina platensis

-Harvest and prepare Spirulina powder
+Harvest and prepare: Spirulina powder

 Spirulina cell disruption